 - 1. There will be no exemption or reduction to utility fees and charges for those properties granted Permissive Property Tax Exemption.
 Water, sewer, garbage and parcel taxes will be payable on all properties. - 2.
 Council may consider the amount of Permissive Property Tax Exemption an organization has received when evaluating additional funding requests from the organization. - 3.
 The total of Permissive Tax Exemptions approved in the current year for the subsequent year will not exceed 4.7% of the current year's total budgeted property tax requisition.
 The permissive exemption values will be calculated by using the current year's property assessment multiplied by the current year's tax rates.
-In the case where the total calculated permissive exemption values for the subsequent year exceed 4.7% of the current year's tax requisition. - 4.
-Limit the area of property that can be considered for Permissive Property Tax Exemption to 5 times the size of the building footprint located on that property.
+In the case where the total calculated permissive exemption values for the subsequent year exceed 4.7% of the current year's tax requisition, all permissive exemptions will be proportionately reduced. - 4.
+Limit the area of property of a church that can be considered for Permissive Property Tax Exemption to 5 times the size of the building footprint located on that property.